 In the study conducted by the Norwegian School of Sports Medicine, researchers found that just 11 minutes of moderate exercise per day can give you long-term health benefits, offset the effects of prolonged sitting, and add years to your life.

-Reaching your New Year fitness goals doesn’t seem so daunting when it’s just 11 minutes, right?
 But 11 minutes is much less than the “1 hour” previous studies have reported, so what’s changed?
 Well, nothing, except how researchers approached collecting their data.
 Previous studies relied on “self-reported exposure data,” meaning exercise times were based on people’s recollections of physical activity, rather than hard data.
-Human memory is flawed, as we all know, and many people are prone to either overestimate their exercise time and intensity, or underestimate the amount of time spent sedentary.
+Human memory is flawed, as we all know, and many people are prone to either overestimate their exercise time and intensity or underestimate the amount of time spent sedentary.

 Reaching your fitness goals: Exercises to try at home

 So what can you do to reach your 11-minute exercise quota and stick to your New Year fitness goals?

 There are tons of options.
 Here are our top 5:

 - Yoga: Practicing yoga is a great way to get your body moving while also relieving stress and fostering your mind-body connection.
 If you’ve been practicing yoga for a while, just unroll your mat, set a timer for 11 minutes and go through any number of combinations of your favorite yoga poses.
 If you’re new to yoga there are also many resources online.
 Just open up YouTube and search for some beginner yoga videos to get yourself started.